02 Jul IMAGES Program: How Getting In Touch With Nature Helps Rehabilitation

 Instead of staying isolated, people in the IMAGES program get the opportunity to explore nature and combat that disconnection from the outside world.
 Sometimes, the pressure of having to be connected to everyone digitally at all times is what drives addictions.
 While in our wilderness addiction treatment program, you can kick every addiction, including phone or social media addictions, by plugging into nature instead.

 Getting in Touch with Nature is Good For Everyone

 No matter the level of your addiction, getting in touch with nature is a way to solve your problems.
 Nature reflects back to us a mystical kindness, even as it receives our negative energy.
 It gives back positivity, light, and peace in a way that is missing in most of our daily lives.

-To learn more about ecotherapy in a broad sense, check out our guide for how it could help you.
+To learn more about ecotherapy, check out our guide for how it could help you.